 Once we’d reached our destination, and what looked like the sort of tree house you see in films or conjure up in childhood dreams, it quickly became apparent to me that elephants weren’t the only animals that the sanctuary played host to.

 There were dogs everywhere.
-Big dogs and small dogs, all varying in breed as well, as the odd cat here and there giving it the feel of a somewhat selective zoo.
+Big dogs and small dogs, all varying in breed, and the odd cat here and there.

 I later learnt that some buffalo also resided at the Park, and found out about the cows when they seemingly appeared from nowhere and started charging at us in the fields, which did wonders for my heart rate!